 For 30 years, Civil & Environmental Consultants, Inc. has been a leader in innovation, expertise, engineering solutions, and client-first service in Cincinnati, Ohio.

-Technical expertise includes civil engineering/site development, land surveying and GIS, geotechnical and environmental engineering, ecological services, water resources, and solid waste management.
+The office’s capabilities include civil engineering/site development, land surveying and GIS, geotechnical and environmental engineering, ecological services, water resources, and solid waste management.
 That expertise builds with each passing year, each new project.

 The Cincinnati office of CEC is celebrating its 30th anniversary in 2022.